Skip to content

 What is a certified photocopy for translations for Canadian immigration?

-A certified photocopy of the original document refers to a photocopy of the original document (the document that was translated) which has been certified by an authorized person.
+A certified photocopy of the original document refers to a photocopy of the original document (the document that was translated) that has been certified by an authorized person.
 The photocopy must be readable.
 The person compares the documents and marks on the photocopy:

 • their name and signature;